alessandrofelder/heftie-textbook/book/1-storage.md

 Using a multiscale image means that if you're viewing the whole zoomed out image you can load a smaller low resolution copy of the image.
 As you zoom in, data from the higher resolutions is successively loaded.
-If you're familiar with Google maps it works on a similar principal - as you zoom in, more detail is loaded in the location you're viewing.
+If you're familiar with Google maps it works on a similar principle - as you zoom in, more detail is loaded in the location you're viewing.

 ## Conclusion